bbauska/JS-intermediate/README.md

     <!-- -->
     ```
     -   Encapsulation: Modules hide their internal implementation
-        details, exposing only what\'s necessary.
+        details, exposing only what&apos;s necessary.

 -   Syntax: